wp-plugins/list-category-posts/readme.txt

   * **ASC** - Ascending (lowest to highest).
   * **DESC** - Descending (highest to lowest).
 Ex: `[catlist name=mycategory orderby=title order=asc]`

 * **numberposts** - Number of posts to return.
 Set to 0 to use the max number of posts per page.
 Set to -1 to remove the limit.
-Default: 5.
     Ex: `[catlist name=mycategory numberposts=10]`
+    You can set the default number of posts globally on the options page on your Dashboard in Settings / List Category Posts.

 * **monthnum** and **year** - List posts from a certain year or month.
 You can use these together or independently.
 Example: `[catlist year=2015]` will list posts from the year 2015. `[catlist monthnum=8]` will list posts published in August of every year. `[catlist year=2012 monthnum=12]` will list posts from December 2012.